Jian-danai/Decompose-Distill-BeautyGAN/README.md

 # Acknowledgment

+This work was done in VipaiLab, you may find some useful code from the [lab](https://github.com/VipaiLab?tab=repositories).

-We refer to the following implementations: [Collaborative-Distillation](https://github.com/MingSun-Tse/Collaborative-Distillation), [BeautyGAN_pytorch](https://github.com/wtjiang98/BeautyGAN_pytorch).
+We refered to the following implementations: [Collaborative-Distillation](https://github.com/MingSun-Tse/Collaborative-Distillation), [BeautyGAN_pytorch](https://github.com/wtjiang98/BeautyGAN_pytorch).

 # Reference